 Last updated March 30, 2020

 Earlier this year, the Disaster Recovery Journal released its latest figures on disaster recovery preparedness.
-The last time we reported on this study was in 2017 when just over half (55%) felt they were either prepared or fully prepared.
-That percentage increased, with 80% now saying they were either prepared or very prepared.
-We’re cautiously optimistic about those percentages, but that still leaves 20% of organizations with gaps in their disaster preparedness strategy.
+The last time we reported on this study, back in 2017, reported just over half (55 percent) of respondents feeling they were either prepared or fully prepared.
+That percentage increased, with 80 percent, saying they were either prepared or very prepared.
+We’re cautiously optimistic about those percentages, but that still leaves 20 percent of organizations with gaps in their disaster preparedness strategy.

 For those of you leveraging IBM Power Systems throughout your organization, and especially for your mission-critical applications, here’s a quick run-down on some of your disaster recovery options.
-We have a great team of IBM engineers on staff, so please don’t hesitate to reach out to us if you have questions.
+Connectria has a great team of IBM engineers.
+Contact us if you have any questions.

 Designing an IBM i disaster recovery plan to meet your recovery objectives